Major Guitar Chords

 One Shape...One Fret...
 One Semitone

 Have you noticed how most of the shapes are repeated, except they are on a different fret.
 This is the beauty of barre chords.
 You can play one shape, and by moving up the fretboard one fret, you move up one semitone.
 The same applies if you move down the fretboard... you move down 1 semitone.
 You can virtually play all 12 chords of the major scale using 1 shape and just moving up and down the fretboard.
 You probably wouldn't do this, but you can if you want to.

 If you can get these major guitar chords under your belt, you are doing very well.
 As this site grows, we will include more obscure chords which you may be interested in, especially if you are a jazz musician or just love jazzy chords.I hope you have enjoyed this section on Major Guitar Chords.
-Don't forget to put away at least 1/2 - 1 hour a day to practice your guitar.
+Don't forget to put away some time each day to practice your guitar.
 The more you practice, the more natural your playing will become.
 You will begin to move smoothly and effortlessly from one chord to the next, up and down the fretboard.
 Before you know it, you will be a seasoned expert.

 Moveable Major chords: Here you will find a list of major chords with the same shape that can be played all over the fretboard.
 They include open and barre chords with root notes on the 4th, 5th and 6th strings as well as fifth notes on the 5th and 6th strings... to play these chords you must have some knowledge of guitar notes, and where they are located on the fretboard.